-Growing up in New York City, I was closest to a cow while eating a cheeseburger at a local my Dad frequented.
+Growing up in New York City, the closest I ever came to a cow was eating a cheeseburger at a local bar my Dad frequented.
 In my late teens, I was introduced to vegetarianism through some close friends.
 Since then, I’ve developed a love and admiration so strong that the mere sight of cows grazing in the distance brings me a childish joy that would be hard to describe.
 I found myself within a few feet of a group of cows feeding just outside a nearby farm.
 I patiently watched, hoping they’d come within a distance of my newish 100 -400 mm lens.
 Some of the cows came so close that I could reach out to pet a couple and communicate with a few moos’ despite the overwhelming midday sun.
 I managed to capture a few shots without reaching for my flash.

 Taken on a long stretch of road driving through Pennsylvania.
 Stopping for gas was a good excuse to get out of the car, stretch our legs and take a few pictures.
 Since I was four, there’s always been an unexplainable fascination with gas stations.
 Having grown up just blocks from the local airport, there were many available to refuel the countless automobiles traveling to and fro.
 Shot at 100 ISO to offset the mid day sun.
 Taking this image rewarded the reason for stopping while making the long ride home more relaxing.
 It’s always good when a long day ends with some proper documentation.